Ali-Raza-161/Web-Hostal-disgen/README.md

 # Web-Hostal-disgen
-useing only Html and css
+using only Html and css